rptynan/delta-lake-experiment/README.md

 Known problems:

 - If you call flushRows with less than DATAOBJECT_SIZE in the unflushed rows, you'll save lots of nulls to disk.
 This also includes the current implementation of deletion tombstones (which are just nils).
+Removing these would simplify a lot of scan rows and delete rows.
 - Schema changes aren't great.
 E.g. Look at inRange for deletions, if the schema has been changed to add columns and then a delete is done on one of the new columns, any flushed rows won't have values for those columns and it explodes.
+- Similarly types are a problem.
+Serialising anys to JSON means all our numbers come back as floats, so for now there is just a cast in there to make them all ints.